 Once confronted with the problem of evaluating an early stage company for the first time, you will find a number of valuation methods and sooner or later you will question yourself, which model does consider all the relevant factors.

-The absence of comparable companies, the inexistence of historical data, the complexity to estimate volatility, and the large number of intangible assets, which unfortunately are key drivers for value in tech related companies, make this discipline so difficult.
+The absence of comparable companies, the inexistence of historical data, the complexity to estimate volatility, and a large number of intangible assets, which unfortunately are key drivers for value in tech-related companies, make this discipline so difficult.

 Let´s start with a little orientation: